OMC, Johnson, Evinrude outboard motors 1993 thru 2005

 Then in 1999, OMC introduced the 4 stroke models which were only marketed under the Evinrude name.
-They still made the 2 cycle motors and marketed them under the Johnson name.
-The 4 stroke 9.9 / 15hp were made using Suzuki powerheads, with pretty much the rest of the motor being the same as the previous 2 cycle.
+They still made the 2 cycle motors (covered here) and marketed them under the Johnson name.
+The 4 stroke 9.9 / 15hp were made using Suzuki powerheads, with pretty much the rest of the motor being the same as this previous 2 cycle.
 The 4 stroke driveshaft used different splines into the crankshaft of the powerhead.
 I have to admit that I have never seen one of these 4 stoke motors.

 After 1979, OMC's manufacturing year code, which included Evinrude, is the word "INTRODUCES", with each letter equating to a number ie: I=1, N=2, T=3, R=4, etc. as illustrated below.
 As before, the last 3 letters are what you are looking for.
 Then in this case, disregard the last one, as it pertains only to a model revision that only on specific cases may be reverent to a marine repairman if problems arise.
 A code of J10ELENA would equate to Johnson, 10hp, Electric start, Long 20" shaft, EN = 1992, and the A could be a model revision, so this motor would probably be made in the very first part of the year.
 You may encounter a code of something similar to J10SELCTC.
 This would have been Johnson, 10hp, SailMaster, Electric start, Extra Long shaft, 1983, and the C could be a model revision.
 In this case with the SE in the model number, indicating a SailMaster.
 All the SailMasters would have all had the extra long 25" shafts and electric start.
 At one time Evinrude's equivalent of the Johnson SailMaster would have had the name Yachtwin.
 These were designed to be used as an auxiliary power for sailboats, hence the extra long shaft.
 For more detailed information on worldwide production, CLICK HERE